optimalworkshop/deidentify/README.md

 # Deidentify

-Deidentify is a gem design to allow for easy removal of sensitive data.
+Deidentify is a gem designed to allow for easy removal of sensitive data.

 It defines a DSL that will allow you to choose which fields should be deidentified.
 It will then replace the specified database columns with a varity of deidentified values.